Policosanol

 Contents and compositions of policosanol in different plant sources such as rice bran, wheat bran, sugar cane wax, corn kernel, green tea leaves, grain sorghum, perilla seeds and grape seed have been reported [12, 22–25].
 Milk thistle (Silybum marianum L.) is an important medicinal plant from the family Asteraceae.

 Policosanol was well tolerated, and no drug-related disturbances in safety indicators were found.
-Policosanol significantly decreased systolic blood pressure (BP) compared with baseline and placebo, which could be an additional advantage in this population at high coronary risk.
+Policosanol significantly decreased systolic cardiovascular health (BP) compared with baseline and placebo, which could be an additional advantage in this population at high coronary risk.

 Does policosanol lower triglycerides?